sebastian-altamirano/json-file-handler/README.md

     await joinJSON(settingsFilePath, newSettings, fileIndentation);
   } catch (error) {
     switch (error.code) {
+      case 'NOT_A_JSON':
+        // The content of the file can't be read as JSON break;
       case 'NOT_A_VALID_OBJECT':
         // The object to be joined is not an object (it's a function, an array,
         // null or undefined)